pikepdf/pikepdf/docs/tutorial/pages.rst

     In [1]: pdf

 Pretty nice, isn’t it?
-Of course, the pages in this file are in correct order, so let’s put them back.
+But the pages in this file already were in correct order, so let’s put them back.

 .. ipython::